openelections/dashboard/dashboard/docs/results.md

 Depending on the state, there may be other fields in the results data, including:

   * write_in - a boolean marked true if the candidate is a write-in candidate
+  * precincts - the total number of precincts for a reporting level

 ### Other Result Levels